 Just like your gutters, your chimney may become clogged with lawn debris, such as leaves and sticks, and even animal nests.
 Squirrels, bats, birds and other critters like making their homes in chimneys during the spring and summer months.
 If you light a fire in your stove or fireplace when the flue is blocked by debris, a nest or an animal, it may cause a fire.
 Also, if the smoke can’t escape the chimney, it is going to come back into your home, increasing the risk of carbon monoxide poisoning.

 While some people may want to build a fire to “smoke out” any animals or to burn away obstructions, they should understand this is actually an extremely dangerous method.
 Many people who have done this in the past wound up starting fire in their chimney, instead.
-It is best to hire a professional chimney sweep with experience in the removal of animals, lawn debris and nests.
+It is best to hire professional chimney sweeps with experience in the removal of animals, lawn debris and nests.
 This will ensure your chimney is ready for the new burning season.

 Have you ever noticed the tar-like, dark or glassy substance on the walls of your chimney?
 This is called creosote.
 It is an extremely flammable, chemical compound that is found in chimneys when wood is burned.
 Softwoods and unseasoned wood will produce the largest amount of creosote.